New Zealand BEMU class electric multiple unit: Funding and ownership

-On the Wairarapa Line, four level crossings have been closed and twenty-five level crossings have been upgraded.
+On the Wairarapa Line, four level crossings have been closed and twenty-five level crossings and the signalling system have been upgraded.

-In November 2025 Fiona Abbott of KiwiRail said that some level crossing upgrades would be required on the Manawatu Line by Waka Kotahi-NZTA for the new trains.
-KiwiRail has already completed safety crossings for 21 0f 30 level crossings on the Wairarapa Line.
+In November 2025 Fiona Abbott of KiwiRail said that some level crossing upgrades would be required on the Wellington–Manawatu line by Waka Kotahi-NZTA for the new trains.
+KiwiRail has already completed safety crossings for 21 of the 30 level crossings on the Wairarapa Line.

 Replacement of the existing trains which use 50-year–old carriages (the New Zealand British Rail Mark 2 carriage) has been proposed for several years; although earlier proposals by the Greater Wellington Regional Council were for diesel plus battery hybrids.
 The previous minister Simeon Brown had asked for the hybrid diesel/battery option to be considered.

 Lithium-ion batteries

 Lithium-ion rechargeable batteries are widely used in rail and road vehicles; eg the BEMU version of the British Rail Class 777 made by Stadler Rail.
 They have lithium-titanite batteries, for which Stadler claim a lifespan of 8 years or 10,000 charge/discharge cycles.